-Investment Classified as Equity Method
+Investments Classified as Equity Method

 During the quarter ended September 30, 2017, the Company, through USCAN, invested approximately \$500,000 in the Galileo Partners Fund, a Canadian unit trust investment fund managed by Galileo.
-This fund's primary investment is in HIVE, the same company described above that the Company has also invested in directly; the fund held 6.5 million common shares of HIVE as of December 31, 2017.
+This fund's primary investment is in HIVE, the same company described above that the Company has also invested in directly; the fund held approximately 5.0 million common shares of HIVE as of March 31, 2018.
 This concentration may result in volatility in the valuation of the Galileo Partners Fund.
-The Company owns approximately 30 percent of Galileo Partners Fund and is considered to have the ability to exercise significant influence.
+From acquisition through January 31, 2018, the Company owned approximately 30 percent of Galileo Partners Fund.
+Since redeeming a portion of its investment on January 31, 2018, the Company is considered to have the ability to exercise significant influence.
 Thus, the investment is accounted for under the equity method of accounting.
 Under the equity method, the Company's proportional share of the fund's net income or loss, which primarily consists of realized and unrealized gains and losses on investments offset by fund expenses, is recognized in the Company's earnings.
-Included in other income for the three and six months ending December 31, 2017, is \$1.2 million and \$2.7 million, respectively, of equity method income of Galileo Partners Fund.
-The Company's investment in the fund was valued at approximately \$3.3 million at December 31, 2017.
-Frank Holmes also directly held an investment in the fund as of December 31, 2017.
+Included in other income (loss) for the three and nine months ending March 31, 2018, is (\$840,000) and \$1.9 million, respectively, of equity method income (loss) of Galileo Partners Fund.